PrintsCharming/ObjectHydrator/README.md

 ## Changes

+Version 1.3.0
+* Added 3 new generators UnitedKingdomPhoneNumberGenerator, UnitedKingdomInsuranceNumberGenerator, and CulturesGenerator thanks to rikrak and ushenkodmitry
+*  "Do" method to allow a property to be set from the generated values in other properties, thanks to rikrak
+* Fixed randomization method which was excluding the last possible, thanks to rikrak and ushenkodmitry

 Version 1.1.0
 * Added the ability to respect the StringLength property attribute from System.ComponentModel.DataAnnotations (more annotations are welcome and likely)